Getting Work Experience in Information Technology

 Internships and Volunteering

-Interning and career-relevant volunteering offer many benefits.
+Internships and career-relevant volunteering offer many benefits.
 You can do these within a college program or while at college.
-It’s known as hands-on or experiential learning and definitely helps you get a job before or shortly after graduating.
+It’s often described as hands-on or experiential learning and it can improve employability before or shortly after graduating.

-First, working as an intern or volunteer will give you the opportunity to learn from experts that have loads of experience.
-This is not only an educational tool but also a great way to create connections for networking.
+First, working as an intern or volunteer gives you the opportunity to learn from experienced professionals.
+This is an educational pathway and also a reliable way to build references and relationships.